 Students studying Nursing are required to complete a personal and professional development plan (PPDP).
 Each tutor teaching on this course is responsible for instructing their students to create their PPDP and to create a class blog for their students to join.
 It is very important that students join their class blog, otherwise their tutors will not be able to access their students PPDPs’.

 - Create a Class blog.

-- Students Create their PPDP (instructions also available on student help site).
+- Students create their PPDP (Nursing student only).
+Only Students studying ODP should follow these instructions to create their PPDP (instructions are also available on student help site).

 - Instruct student to Join your class blog (ensure you provide them with the class name).